 Members of the Committee have attended relevant training seminars and programmes to enhance their competency in fulfilling their functions and duties more effectively.
-The details of training attended by each member are set out under Statement on Corporate Governance in this Annual Report.
+The details of training attended by each member are set out under Corporate Governance Overview Statement in this Annual Report.